microsoft/CNTK/Documentation/current_iteration.md

 ```

 ##### Batching Support
-We provide MinibatchSource and MinibacthData utilities to help efficient data loading and batching.
+We provide MinibatchSource and MinibatchData utilities to help efficient data loading and batching.

 ##### Training Support
 We support many Stochastic Gradient Descent optimizers commonly seen in the DNN literature: MomentumSGDLearner, AdamLearner, AdaGradLearner, etc. For example, to train a model with a ADAM Stochastic Optimizer: